NYUDataBootcamp/Book/pandas-intro.md

 If we step back for a minute, we might compare this to Excel.
 If `GDP` and `CPI` are columns, then we might start a new column labeled `RGDP`.
 We would then compute the value of `RGDP` for the first observation and copy the formula to all of the other observations in that column.
 Here one line of code computes them all.

 **Digression.** There are two syntax issues we should mention.
 One is that others -- not us! -- commonly refer to a variable `df[`GDP`]` by `df.GDP`.
 That usually works, but not always.
 For example, it doesn't work if the variable name contains spaces or conflicts with an existing method.
-And we can't assign to it, as we did when we defined `y1` above.
+And we can't assign to it, as we did when we defined `RGDP` above.
 The second issue is integer variable names.
 We avoid these, too, but if we somehow end up with a variable with an integer label -- `2011`, for example -- we would refer to it by that label: `df[2011]` without quotes.
 If you're not sure what type the variable labels are, print `df.columns` and see whether they have quotes.

 **Rename variables.**  If we want to change *all the names*, we can assign a list of new names to the DataFrame's column labels.
 WARNING -- You should be very careful when you do this because unless you're sure of what you're doing then you might rename a variable incorrectly!